imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 ![](/img/blog/2025-01-31-why-bc-not-rl/value.png)

-The second common pattern I found is that these cyclic tasks appear convex after stochastic smoothing (see [What makes RL tick](https://www.imgeorgiev.com/2024-03-15-stochastic-rl/)).
-Below, I take the converged and optimal Anymal running policy, select a **single parameter** from the actor neural network, and change it to get a pseudo-landscape for the problem.
+The second common pattern I found is that these cyclic tasks appear convex after stochastic smoothing (see my other blog post [What makes RL tick](https://www.imgeorgiev.com/2024-03-15-stochastic-rl/)).
+Below, I take the converged optimal Anymal running policy, select a **single parameter** from the actor neural network, and change it to get a pseudo-landscape for the problem.
 The orange line is a sketch of what the landscape looks like after stochastic smoothing.

 ![](/img/blog/2025-01-31-why-bc-not-rl/anymal_landscape.jpeg)

 <details>
   <summary>Disclaimer</summary>
-  I had the original figure somewhere but have misplaced it, so I just hand-made a sketch of what the smooth landscape looks like from memory.
+  I had the original figure somewhere but have misplaced it, so I sketched what the smooth landscape looks like from memory.
+When I get more spare time I'll recreate this.
 </details>

-While this landscape is absolutely not convex, if you apply sufficient smoothing to it, it becomes pretty easy to solve for most RL algorithms.
-This stochastic smoothing is what has enabled RL to do what classical control hasn't been able to.
+While this landscape is not convex, if you apply sufficient smoothing to it, it becomes easy to solve for most RL algorithms.
+This stochastic smoothing is what has enabled RL to do what classical control hasn't been able to for decades.
 All cyclic tasks I've seen exhibit good convexity after smoothing.

 What can RL not do?